Listen to Les McKeown read this blog post:

 Conversely, someone else may be incredibly disciplined, staying focussed and on point, but quickly run out of mental, physical or emotional gas.

-In a leader the combination of stamina and focus is incredibly powerful.
+In a leader the combination of stamina and discipline is incredibly powerful.

 3. Objectivity